Valomnia/Valomnia-Mulesoft/demo/demo-valomnia/README.md

 #Preparation

-1.Import this DEMO in Anypoint Studio going to File ?
-Import�? ?
-Anypoint Studio Project from External Localtion, select the demo project root and choose as server runtime Mule Server 3.7.x EE.
+1.Import this DEMO in Anypoint Studio going to File → Import…​ → Anypoint Studio Project from External Localtion, select the demo project root and choose as server runtime Mule Server 3.7.x EE.

 2.Once imported, in src/main/app you will find mule-app.properties file, this contains all the placeholders for the required properties to make the DEMO work.
 Open it.
 It will be like the following: